mauricedoepke/rasa_core/docs/core/old_core_changelog.rst

 - added ``priority`` property of policies to influence best policy in the case of equal confidence
 - added rasa command line interface and API
-- added support to indivually in/exclude entities for every intent
+- added support to individually in-/exclude entities for every intent
+- Rasa Stack HTTP training endpoint at ``POST /jobs``.
+This endpoint will train a combined Rasa Core and NLU model.
+- ``Tracker.active_form`` now includes ``trigger_message`` attribute to allow
+  access to message triggering the form

 Changed
 -------